Stereotypes exist, plain and simple.

 She has been quoted saying that they asked her to make her accent stronger because it makes for a better character.
 I’ve read several times that other Latina women are asked to make their accent stronger in their roles as well.

-She Only Speaks in Spanish When She Gets Angry
+She Will Only Speak Spanish When She Gets Angry

 You know what I mean…every Latina woman in any movie ever that rants only in her native tongue so that no one around her understands her?